happyplan/happyplan/README.md

 ## Arborescence

-    .
-    ├── bin                             // Some binaries used by happy plan │   ├── newpost.js                  // Allows you to create a new post via $ node ./bin/newpost.js
-    │   └── publish.sh                  // To publish on gh-pages via $ ./bin/publish.sh
     ├── build                           // Where your app is built but you don't have to care about it ├── dist                            // Your final app
     ├── src                             // This is where all comes